 Dr Jennifer Jackson

-Jen is a molecular ecologist who is interested in the evolutionary biology, population connectivity and dynamics of Antarctic organisms, with a particular focus on baleen whales.Learn more
+Jen is a molecular ecologist at the British Antarctic Survey who is interested in the evolutionary biology, population connectivity and dynamics of Antarctic organisms, with a particular focus on baleen whales.Learn more

 Dr Kate Hendry

 Kate is a biogeochemist and chemical oceanographer at the University of Bristol, interested in understanding nutrient cycling in the modern ocean, and the link between past climatic change, ocean circulation, nutrient supply and biological productivity.Learn more

 Jemma is a glaciologist based at the University of Bristol.
 She is interested in the biogeochemistry of glaciers and ice sheets and the roles they play in regulating global and regional cycles of nutrients and carbon.
 She has also worked extensively on technology development for accessing and sampling extreme icy ecosystems, including Antarctic Subglacial Lakes.Learn more